logo image

 Inverurie History

-2,000 BC - Easter Aquhorthies Stone Circle was built 3 miles west of where Inverurie is situated today.
+2,000 BC - Easter Aquhorthies Stone Circle was built 3 miles west of where Inverurie is today.
 This is believed to have been a time People in Scotland began clearing Trees for Farming.

 300 AD - the Picts had taken control of much of Scotland, with little known about these people, apart from the Carved Stones they left from the 300s to 900s.